 Chocolate Peanut was a nickname for my chocolate labrador, Zoey.
 She was my inspiration for the site years ago.
-After graduating from college, I moved to Washington, DC to start a new journey.
-In February of 1990, I visited my 2-week old handful of chocolate for the first time, anticipating that in a few weeks, we would be navigating a new beginning together in the big city.
+After graduating from college in 1989, I moved to Washington, DC to start a new journey.
+In February of 1990, I visited my 2-week old handful of chocolate for the first time—anticipating that in a few weeks we would be navigating this journey together in the big city.
 I used to take her everywhere—the farmers market, cafés, dog parks, and the few dog-friendly stores.
 She loved dragging me everywhere, but it was jogging our favorite routes in Georgetown, along the Potomac and the monuments, or Connecticut Avenue where she and I were in sync together.

 My father’s words comforted me in that I was chosen to be with her—a gift.
-She was always being photographed, and after one release of the shutter, she would walk off the set dragging props with her.
-She appears on the cover of a book published in 2000.
+She was always being photographed, and after one release of the shutter, she would walk off of the set dragging props with her.
+She appears on the cover of a photo-documentary on animal-assisted therapy that I published in 2000.
 She was truly a testament of the therapeutic value a dog can give.
 Her exuberence for life amazed me, and now I’m blessed with the spirit of her memory.
 She wore a knitted cap like no one else.
 This site is dedicated to her.

 * * *